It’s hard out there for a young, good-looking, white, gay man. Just ask musician Steve Grand, a.k.a. the poster child for struggle.

 During a recent interview with the online publication Pride Source, Grand said: “People have (such) incredibly low expectations of me, that I just need to show up.
 For my performances, I need to not be terrible and people will be impressed.
 I just know people have really, really low expectations of me and that’s what the Internet does.
 I’m such an easy person to target.
 Young, good-looking, white, gay men—we love to hate those people.”

-Grand is an attractive, musclebound, 26-year-old gay white male from a middle class background who jumpstarted his singing career by taking shirtless selfies and uploading videos of himself to YouTube, complaining about how his race somehow puts him at a disadvantage.
+Grand is a stereotypically attractive 26-year-old gay white male from a middle class background who jumpstarted his singing career by taking shirtless selfies and uploading videos of himself to YouTube, complaining about how his race somehow puts him at a disadvantage.
 He raised over a quarter of a million dollars in online donations to finance his first album, appropriately titled “All-American Boy,” after winning over gay men’s hearts with a music video featuring him skinny dipping with a white adult film star.